hsbEdin/ASR_mixed/s5/README.md

 4. Features are extracted in an online fashion.
 5. A Chain model ready for **online ASR** is trained, prepared and evaluated.
 6. Data preparation scripts are copied from existing recipes, so it is straightforward for any user to **expand the corpora**.

+##Run
+Before run the file "test_run.sh"(ignore the run.sh), you need to build your dataset file category, for example: "mnt/data/openslr/500hourdata".